Heroku Postgres Follower Databases

 The heroku pg:unfollow

 command stops the follower from receiving updates from its leader database and transforms it into a full read/write database containing all of the data received up to that point.
-This creates a database fork.
+This command creates a database fork.

 $ heroku pg:unfollow HEROKU_POSTGRESQL_WHITE_URL